tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 # Events

-Events are discriminated unions (DU) with cases associated with transformation members.
+It is easy to represent events by discriminated unions (DU) with cases associated with transformation members.
+We need to implement the Event interface and so the Process member.

 When we process an event it returns a new state or an error: